 The French parliamentary election has ended for a week, but the post-election is still a hot topic as France is the second largest economy in the European Union (EU), having an important position in this bloc.

 However, the French National Assembly is currently divided into three major political blocs, with no party holding an absolute majority.
-If the situation continues, it will be forced to seek coalitions to pass laws.
+If the situation continues, it will be forced to seek alliances to pass laws.
 According to Ms. Krpata, that will force France to focus all its attention on domestic issues, and its voice in the EU will be weakened when it cannot contribute much to the bloc.
 Meanwhile, the situation in Germany, the EU's largest economy, is also not very bright.

-The Economist newspaper once expressed concern about the unsatisfactory economic situation: stagnant growth, high inflation, and rising energy prices, making it difficult for German industrial establishments to compete.
+The Economist newspaper once expressed concern about the unsatisfactory economic situation: stagnant growth, high inflation, and rising energy prices making it difficult for German industrial establishments to compete.

 MINH CHAU